 - Immersive conversation use case scenario (P.800 testing): A mix-based approach using separate background recordings was used.
 The minimum lengths of noise files shall be 80 s.
 The following guideline is applied to the noise types used.

 - Car noise is intended to test the performance of the codec under steady state background noise and should be recorded in a moving car.
-A constant speed between 80km/h (50mph) and 110km/h (70mph) is recommended.
+A constant speed between 80 km/h (50 mph) and 110 km/h (70 mph) is recommended.
 The make and model of the car should be reasonably common in the country of the recording.
 Typically, the windows of the car should be closed, and the radio turned off.

 - Office noise is intended to represent a typical office environment.
 This noise type should also contain typical office sounds, such as keyboard noise, computer fans, telephones ringing, printers, air conditioner, etc.